johndangerstorey/mollusk/v1_contracts/README.md

   --shares      The number of shares requested --tribute     The number of token's wei offered as tribute

-moloch-submit-proposal: Submits a proposal
+mollusk-submit-proposal: Submits a proposal

 For global options help run: buidler help
 ```

-# Moloch.sol
+# Mollusk.sol

-SECURITY NOTE: CALLING `APPROVE` ON THE MOLOCH CONTRACT IS NOT SAFE.
+SECURITY NOTE: CALLING `APPROVE` ON THE Mollusk CONTRACT IS NOT SAFE.
 ONLY `APPROVE` THE
 AMOUNT OF WETH YOU INTEND TO SEND AS TRIBUTE, AND CONFIRM FOR YOURSELF THAT YOUR
 APPLICATION PROPOSAL HAS THE CORRECT NUMBER OF SHARES REQUESTED.
 IF IT DOES
 NOT, IT IS YOUR RESPONSIBILITY TO ABORT THE PROPOSAL IMMEDIATELY.